John Leslie (director): Career

+Death

-John Leslie died of a heart attack at the age of 65 on December 5, 2010 at his home in Mill Valley, California.
+John Leslie died of a heart attack at the age of 65 on December 5, 2010, at his home in Mill Valley, California.
 Leslie was one of several former porn stars featured in the 2012 documentary After Porn Ends, which was about life after being a porn actor.
 His final appearance was posthumously in the 2016 documentary X-Rated 2: The Greatest Adult Stars of All Time.